chazu/ruby-pocketmod/README.md

 # Pocketmod

+A gem for generating pocketmod-style PDFs in ruby using prawn.

+Heavily WIP.

 ## TODO
-Make string arg to panel constructor optional
+Add registration marks to each panel
+Work out a class-based API for creating panels
 Add a couple pixels of margin to each panel
-Work out a class-based API for creating panels
-Add registration marks to each panel

 ## DONE
+Make string arg to panel constructor optional
 Set the generated pdf to landscape mode
 Create a Pocketmod class to represent the complete document Pocketmod class should be able to '#generate' to create the file